JordanRL/Roster/docs/roster/latest/Roster/Roster.md

     description
     :   *No description available*

+    **Roster->execute Description**

     execute() method

      This function performs all of the application logic.
 All actions performed by the script are at least started from this function.

+---

 !!! signature "protected Roster->buildMkdocsNav(string $baseExportPath)"
     **$baseExportPath**